balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 Docker supports 3 different types of volumes for handling persistent data.
 Each type serves specific use cases and has distinct management characteristics.
 Here are the main types of Docker volumes:

-1. Host Volumes (Bind Mounts)
+### 1. Host Volumes (Bind Mounts)
-   - Definition: Uses a directory or file from the host filesystem and mounts it into the container.
+*Definition*: Uses a directory or file from the host filesystem and mounts it into the container.
-   - Management: Managed by the host system.
+*Management*: Managed by the host system.
-   - Use Case: When you need direct access to host files, such as configuration files or code repositories.
+*Use Case*: When you need direct access to host files, such as configuration files or code repositories.